mainwp/mainwp/readme.txt

 * Updated: Welcome Panel layout on the main and individual child site dashboard

 = 2.0.26 - 8-31-2015 =
-* Fixed: Element title for the Available Updates status in the Manange Sites page
+* Fixed: Element title for the Available Updates status in the Manage Sites page
 * Added: Counts for Brag feature
 * Added: Unignore feature for Abandoned Plugins
 * Added: Unignore feature for Abandoned Themes